-Students who are absent more than twenty-five days during a school year will not receive credit for that school year, and will be retained in the same grade.
+Students who are absent more than twenty-five days during a school year will not receive credit for that school year and will be retained in the same grade.
 Special cases may be appealed to the Board of Christian Day School.

-3.33 First Aid/CPR/AED Training
+3.33 First Aid/CPR/AED/Epinephrine Auto-Injectors Training and Certification

-Office staff and teachers have first aid, CPR, and AED training certification.
+Office staff and faculty have been trained to administer first aid, and epinephrine auto-injectors.
+In addition, the office staff and faculty have CPR, and AED training certification.